django-commons/django-typer/doc/source/index.rst

 Django Typer
 ============

-Use Typer_ to define the CLI for your Django_ management commands using the typer interface.
+Use Typer_ to define the CLI for your Django_ management commands using Python's static typing.
 Optionally use the provided TyperCommand class that inherits from BaseCommand_.
 This class maps the typer interface onto a class based interface that Django developers will be familiar with.
 All of the BaseCommand functionality is preserved, so that TyperCommand can be a drop in